-World Archery is the international governing body for the sport of archery.
-Their headquarters are based in Lausanne, Switzerland.
-The key mission is to ensure the development and promotion of archery on an international level.
-Currently the organization has over 160 member nations with an obvious goal to expand that to the maximum.
-World Archery set and oversee the rules and regulations and are responsible for organising the sport within the Olympic Games, Paralympic Games and World Games, in addition to their flagship competition, the World Archery Championships.
-Originally founded in September 1931 in Lwow in Poland as the Fédération Internationale de Tir à l'Arc.
+World Archery is the international governing body for the sport of archery, with their headquarters based in Lausanne, Switzerland.
+A key mission is to ensure the development and promotion of archery continues at the same momentum.
+Currently the organisation has over 160 member nations with a goal to expand that to the maximum.
+World Archery sets and oversees the rules and regulations and are responsible for organising the sport within the Olympic Games, Paralympic Games and World Games, in addition to their flagship competition, the World Archery Championships.
+Originally founded in September 1931 in Lwow, Poland, as the Fédération Internationale de Tir à l'Arc.
 This area is now known as Lviv in the Ukraine.

 After the domestication of horses in Asia and the introduction of horses to North America, it was the central tribesmen and the Plains Indians who became extremely adept at mounted archery.
 Large armies successfully invaded and conquered areas of Eurasia.
 With the development and introduction of firearms, archery began a slow decline, especially in warfare.
-By the late eighteenth-century, a revival came about through the creation of a number of significant organizations specifically dedicated to archery.
+By the late 1700s, a revival came about through the creation of several significant organisations specifically dedicated to archery.
 The 1840s saw further attempts in turning the creation to a popular sport.
-Despite a decline in popularity in the 1880s, it was still included in the 1900 Olympic Games.
+Despite a further decline in popularity in the late 1800s, it was still included in the 1900 Olympic Games.
 It was in the 1920s where professional engineers took an interest in the sport and set in motion new designs in the recurve and compound bow, laying the foundation for the growth of the sport that it is today.